Graduate Admissions Requirements

 - Official transcript(s) from all institutions attended - including pre- and post-baccalaureate coursework

-*Applicants may request a waiver of the standardized test requirement if one of the following conditions is met-
+Qualified applicants may request a waiver of the standardized test requirement if one of the following conditions is met:

-- Overall undergraduate grade point average is 3.7 (on a 4-point scale) or higher
+- Undergraduate cumulative grade point average is 3.4 (on a 4-point scale) or higher

-- Applicant has completed a master's-level degree from an accredited institution and achieved a 3.7 (on a 4-point scale) or higher.
+- Completed a master's-level degree and earned a 3.0 (on a 4-point scale) cumulative grade point average or higher.

-To be formally considered for a GRE or MAT waiver, a written request must be sent via email to Dr. Ryan Hudes.
-The transcript(s) included with the applicant's application will be considered as part of the waiver process.
+To be formally considered for a GRE or MAT waiver, a written request must be sent via email to Ms. Brittany Scoles.
+The transcript(s)* included with the applicant's application will be considered as part of the waiver process.
 Students granted a waiver will receive written confirmation.

 Criteria for Admissions Materials